pcanadas/tareas/index.md

 ---
-layout: default
+layout: pages
 ---
 [return](../)

-# Task Management App
+# Task Management App /

 This is a small task management app aimed at the academic environment.